-- 24. This stage will be invoked - 24.1.
-Following a referral from Stage 1 due to either: - 24.1.1.
-SSD or faculty referring the student because they have not agreed to and/or failed to engage with the Support Plan. - 24.1.2.
-The student's wellbeing is judged by SSD and faculty or Academic Adviser to be so poor that continuation at Stage 1 is not appropriate. - 24.2.
+- 26. This stage will be invoked - 26.1.
+Following a referral from Stage 1 due to either: - 26.1.1.
+SSD or faculty referring the student because they have not agreed to and/or failed to engage with the Support Plan. - 26.1.2.
+The student's wellbeing is judged by SSD and faculty or Academic Adviser to be so poor that continuation at Stage 1 is not appropriate. - 26.2.
 Referrals are made in writing by completing the Support to Study Referral Form.
-The completed form and accompanying documentation should be emailed to the Academic Registrar where it will be processed.5 - 25.
-Within 7 calendar days of receipt of the form the Academic Registrar (or nominee in their absence) will confirm the case falls within the remit of this policy or, if it does not, the Academic Registrar will advise of the correct policy and procedures to follow.
+The completed form and accompanying documentation should be emailed to the Academic Registrar where it will be processed.
+Accompanying documentation must be in English and may include emails, Learning Support Plans, medical records. - 27.
+Within 7 calendar days of receipt of the form the Academic Registrar (or nominee in their absence) will confirm the case falls within the remit of this policy or, if it does not, the Academic Registrar will advise of the correct policy and procedures to follow. - 28.
+The Academic Registrar shall have the discretion to apply one or more of the following: - 28.1.
+Stay the case pending the outcome of another procedure.
+On completion of the other procedure, the Academic Registrar shall have the discretion to apply an outcome listed below. - 28.2.
+Assemble a Support to Study Panel (SSP) to consider the case. - 28.3.
+Any other outcome that is appropriate or proportionate.